 - When should we consider hospice, and whose decision is it really?

 When a person has been diagnosed with a terminal illness, it is suitable at any time to begin looking into all healthcare options, including hospice.
-Heavenly Hospice team members are always available to answer questions or to do an evaluation in person with the patient to see if he/she is hospice appropriate.
-If you have a family member or friend you feel might need more education on what hospice has to offer, please refer them to Heavenly Hospice 405-701-2536 to speak to a hospice care professional at any time.
+Heavenly Hospice team members are always available to answer questions or to obtain directions from your doctor to meet with the patient and family to see if hospice would be appropriate and beneficial.
+If you have a family member or friend you feel might need more education on what hospice has to offer, please refer them to Heavenly Hospice (405-701-2536) to speak to a hospice care professional.

 - Do we need to wait for a doctor to suggest hospice, or can we bring it up now?

 Some physicians may not be as familiar with hospice care as others.
 You should feel free to bring up the topic first.
 Please let your medical provider know that they can contact us with questions or you can ask our staff to reach out to them.
-Timing is so important to ensure that the patient and family can get the full benefit of all that hospice provides.
+Timing is so important to ensure that the patient and family can get the full benefit and all the support that hospice offers.

-- What is the next step if I’ve already decided that I want hospice?
+- What is the next step if I’ve already decided that our family chooses hospice?

-A phone call to Heavenly Hospice — 405-701-2536 — is all that is needed to begin an evaluation to find out if a person is appropriate for services.
+A phone call to us is all that is needed to begin an evaluation to find out if a person is appropriate for services.
 If your doctor has already recommended hospice, then a phone call to us will begin the admission process.
 A member of our nursing staff will contact the patient’s personal doctor to obtain a physician’s order.

-- How long will it take for services to start?
+- How long will it take for services to begin?

 Admission and a plan of care can usually be developed that same day or the next and services can begin immediately.